ten-protocol/go-ten/design/bridge/bridge_design.md

 We can also engineer a mechanism to insure delivered messages:
 * When fees are collected for `publishMessage`, part of those fees is funneled to an insurance pool.
-* When a message that has been published gets reorganized the ObscuroDAO can pay for the financial loss from the insurance pool.
+* When a message that has been published gets reorganized the TenDAO can pay for the financial loss from the insurance pool.

 > **_NOTE:_** The maximum possible payout should always be less than the penalty for PoS slashing on MainNet.
 This ensures there is no profit to attacking and claiming insurance.